ruibeloto/SARM/README.md

-# sem5pi-24-25-3NA_G74
-Projeto Integrador LAPR5 - Surgical Appointment and Resource Management
+# Surgical Appointment and Resource Management System

+Status: Completed

+Type: Academic Project

+Duration: 14 weeks

+##Project Overview

+This project focused on the design and development of a prototype web-based system for managing surgical appointments, clinical resources, and patient data.

+The system is intended for use in hospital or clinical environments, supporting the scheduling of surgeries, allocation of resources, and management of patient records.
+It also includes a 3D visualization component to represent resource availability within a facility.

+An important aspect of the project was ensuring alignment with GDPR (Regulation EU 2016/679), incorporating data protection principles, consent management, and user rights.

-## Scope
+## Key Features

-The scope of this project is to develop a prototype system for chirurgic requests, appointment, and resource management.
-The system will enable hospitals and clinics to manage surgery appointments, and patient records.
-It will also offer real-time 3D visualization of resource availability within the facility and optimize scheduling and resource usage.
-Furthermore, the project will address GDPR compliance, ensuring the system meets data protection and consent management requirements.
-Each module of the system must consider the legal aspects of the GDPR Regulation (EU) 2016/679 and guarantee that users can access the privacy policy and exercise all relevant rights under this regulation.
-Since this is a prototype, not all modules will need full implementation.
-The project proposal must clearly specify which functionalities are implemented.
-Given that the project spans 14 weeks, broken into three sprints, it is important to carefully allocate tasks, milestones, and responsibilities to ensure that the students can develop a working system by the end of the course.
-Each sprint will include a planning phase, development phase, testing, and review.
+Surgical appointment scheduling and coordination of medical resources

+Centralized management of patient records and facility resources

+Planning and optimization module using logic programming (Prolog)

+3D visualization of resource availability within the facility

+GDPR compliance, including consent handling and access to privacy information

+Business continuity considerations for system reliability

-## Overview
+## System Architecture

-In this project, you will develop a web-based surgical appointment and resource management system.
-The system will consist of several modules:
-- Backoffice Web Application
-- 3D Visualization Module
+Frontend (Web Application)
+        |
+        v
+REST API Layer
+        |
+        v
+Core Modules
+  - Scheduling and Optimization (Prolog)
-- Planning/Optimization Module
+  - Resource Management
-- GDPR Module
+  - GDPR Compliance
-- Business Continuity Plan (BCP)

-The goal is to expose students to full-stack web development, REST APIs, database management, 3D rendering, optimization using Prolog, and privacy law (GDPR).
-You will work in groups of 4, with each group member responsible for different parts of the system.
-Each student will be responsible for a distinct part of the system, but collaboration is essential for integrating the various components into a functional product.
-All user stories across the modules must align, and any dependencies between modules (e.g., 3D visualization relying on scheduling data from the planning module) must be carefully managed.
+  - 3D Visualization
+        |
+        v
+Database

+## Technologies and Concepts

+Full-stack web development

+RESTful API design

+Database modeling and management

+3D visualization techniques

+Logic programming with Prolog for optimization

+GDPR and privacy-aware system design

+Modular architecture and system integration

+## Team and Methodology

+The project was developed in a team of four, with each member responsible for a specific module.

+Development followed an Agile approach across three sprints, each including planning, implementation, testing, and review phases.
+Particular attention was given to integration between modules and managing dependencies across the system.

+### Outcomes

+The result is a functional prototype that integrates multiple components into a coherent system.
+The project provided practical experience in designing and implementing a complex application under technical and regulatory constraints.

+# Notes for Recruiters

+This project demonstrates:

+Experience in designing multi-module systems

+Understanding of real-world constraints, including healthcare workflows and data protection regulations

+Solid foundation in full-stack development and system architecture

+Exposure to optimization techniques and visualization systems

+Ability to collaborate effectively in a team using structured development practices